carpentries-lab/reviews/docs/editor_guide.md

 There should be only one of these labels on each review issue: when the Editor adds a new label, they should remove the label for the preceding stage of the review process.
-(These issue labels are re-used from the ROpenSci software package review)
+(These issue labels are taken from the set
+[used by ROpenSci in their software package review system][ropensci-editor-guide].)

 - `1/editor-checks`:
   the Editor is working through initial checks on the lesson,